Rose Lake (Pigeon River)

 Rose Lake is a lake on the border between Cook County, Minnesota and Ontario.

 Topography

 Rose Lake covers a surface of 1315 acres and has a maximum depth of 90 feet.
 It rests in the Rove Formation, which is characterized by Animikie slates interrupted by diabase sills which form long, parallel, east-west ridges with shallow south rises and steep cliffs on the north.
 The ridge to the south of Rose Lake rises three hundred feet over the lake's surface for nearly all its length.
 Rose Lake Mountain, on the ridge to the south, was originally surveyed at 1997 feet above sea level.
 Rose sits at 1528 feet above sea level, and being the lowest surface water in the Rove Formation, drains the nearby Duncan Lake, South Lake, and Watap Lake.
 It empties into the Arrow River, a tributary of the Pigeon River, which ultimately drains into Lake Superior.

+Climate

+Rose Falls is a waterfall that flows into Rose Lake from Duncan Lake.
+There is no weather station, but this climate table contains interpolated data.
+Rose Falls has a humid continental climate (Köppen Dfb), closely bordering on a subarctic climate (Köppen Dfc).